autonomys/subspace-desktop/README.md

 **UNLESS STATED OTHERWISE IN THE RELEASE NOTES:**
 - You don't need to delete your existing plot
 - You don't need to create a new identity
-- You don't need to delete the config files
+- You don't need to delete the config and log files

 ## Upgrade from CLI (subspace-node + subspace-farmer)